• Share this on:

 Collecting

 There is perhaps no stronger emotional appeal than objects that are part of a collection.
-To complete your set and display your collectibles in a special cabinet adds additional emotional charge to a decorative object.
-European consumers like to create their own collections and will often try very hard to find missing items through offline and online auctions.
+Completing a set and displaying collectables in a special cabinet can provide an additional emotional charge to a decorative object.
+European consumers like to create their own collections, and they will often try very hard to find missing items through offline and online auctions.

 Seasonal decoration

-Christmas, in particular, is the time of year when European consumers make a real effort to decorate the home and the garden.
-During the festive season, consumers usually go to great lengths to decorate the home with standing or hanging items.
-But other public and private celebrations can also be an occasion for displaying decorative objects and presenting them as gifts.
+Public and private celebrations can be occasions for displaying decorative objects and presenting them as gifts.
+Christmas, in particular, is the time of year when European consumers make a real effort to decorate their homes and gardens.
+During the festive season, consumers usually go to great lengths to decorate their homes with standing or hanging items.

 Tips:

 • Use design to make your decorative objects stand out.
-To this end, you can design objects in any shape, from figurative to abstract, in any material, and for all market segments.
+This can go any direction, from figurative to abstract, in any material, across all market segments.
 You can offer your objects as single items or in sets, and you can specialise in decorative objects or include them in a broader offering.
-A focus on Christmas and specific occasions or target groups (such as baby room decoration) can be part of your marketing.
+A focus on Christmas and specific occasions or target groups (e.g. nursery decoration) can be part of your marketing.

-• For more information on Christmas-related items, see our studies about nativity sets and Christmas tree decorations.
+• For more information on Christmas-related items, see our studies on nativity sets and Christmas tree decoration.

 • Develop separate lines of functional products, using your specific materials and techniques.
 For instance, manufacturers offering wooden figurines can add wooden doorknobs in decorative shapes.

-After a slow start, this trend is now influencing decorative objects too.
+After a slow start, this trend is now influencing decorative objects as well.
 Decorative objects are often made of non-sustainable composite materials, but environmentally friendly options are becoming more widely available.
-The fair trade segment also continues to be strong in this product group.
+The fair-trade segment also continues to be strong in this product group.
 This fits in well with the general trend that most people want significant change to make the world fairer and more sustainable after COVID-19.

 Preserving cultural heritage

 A renewed interest in culture leads to ethnic influences in decorative objects.
-Think of traditional patterns and designs, or actual cultural objects, such as Japanese Kokeshi good luck dolls.
-The fair trade segment offers decorative objects close to the traditional designs of particular ethnic groups, such as African statuettes or masks.
+Examples include traditional patterns and designs, or actual cultural objects (e.g. Japanese Kokeshi good-luck dolls).
+The fair-trade segment offers decorative objects close to the traditional designs of particular ethnic groups (e.g. African statuettes or masks).

-Decorative objects related to cultural occasions and celebrations such as Easter are also popular.
+Decorative objects related to cultural occasions and celebrations (e.g. Easter) are also popular.
 An example is the traditional Peruvian retablo, a piece of folk art in the form of a colourful box depicting religious, historical or everyday events with the help of handmade figurines in a traditional setting.

 Tips:

-• Use sustainable solutions for raw materials, production, transport and distribution, consumer use and waste disposal to make a positive or less harmful environmental impact.
-Slow down the lifecycle of decorative objects by offering designs that are more timeless and less based on short-lived trends.
-Creating collectables, as discussed in the previous section, also gives your items a longer lifespan.
+• Use sustainable solutions for raw materials, production, transport and distribution, consumer use and waste disposal.
+Slow down the lifecycle of your items by offering designs that are more timeless and less based on short-lived trends.
+Creating collectables also gives them a longer lifespan.

 • Add a touch of your local context or culture to your decorative objects.
 However, be aware that the more ethnic your items, the more niche they will be.

 • Clearly communicate your sustainable values through your marketing materials.
-If your products have a unique origin and/or story, communicate the details in terms of special techniques, materials, producers, processes or meanings.
-These ‘maker and making’ stories will add value both to the importer and at retail level, as they will help your resellers in their storytelling.
+If your products have a unique origin and/or story, communicate the special techniques, materials, producers, processes or meanings.
+This may add value to your concept, as well as to that of your importer.

-• If your importer is interested, consider certification options like fair trade.
-For more information, see our study about buyer requirements.
+• If your importer is interested, consider certification options (e.g. fair trade or BSCI compliance).
+For more information, see our studies on market entry for decorative objects[CM2] and buyer requirements for HDHT.

 Example company: